bionitio-team/bionitio/README.md

 Bionitio provides a template for implementing command line bioinformatics tools in various programming languages.

-In each language we implement a simple tool that carries out a basic bioinformatics task, described below.
+In each language we implement a simple tool that carries out a basic bioinformatics task.
+The program reads one or more input FASTA files, computes a variety of simple statistics on each file, and prints a tabulated output.

-The purpose of the tool is to provide a easy-to-understand working example that is built on best-practice software engineering principles.
+The purpose of the tool is to provide an easy-to-understand working example that is built on best-practice software engineering principles.
 It can be used as a basis for learning and as a solid foundation for starting new projects.
-We provide a script for starting new projects based on bionitio, which saves time and ensures good programming practices are adopted from the beginning.
+We provide a script for starting new projects from bionitio, which saves time and ensures good programming practices are adopted from the beginning.

-An additional advantage of bionitio is that it allows us to compare programming styles in different languages.
+An additional advantage of bionitio is that it allows us to compare programming styles in different languages and programming paradigms.

 ## Languages